This module will allow you to access and start working on Milo.

 Salesforce provides an excellent online help and training directory.
 While the custom Milo functionality is covered in these training modules, Salesforce has a wealth of other features that could complement your work.
 If you are interested in exploring Salesforce in more detail.

-Click on the Help & Training link at the top right of every screen…
+Click on the question mark at the top right of every screen to see what’s available.

 In this Getting Started module, we have covered: